popgendad/libpbwt/README.md

 ```

 The `pbwt_find_query_match` is algorithm 3 of Durbin (2014).
 It finds all matches that are longer than
 `minlen` cM in a pbwt matrix and stores them in an interval tree pointed to by `b->match`.
+The function will return 0 on success and -1 on error.

 #### pbwt_set_match()